Boston Landmarks CommissionBoston Landmarks Commission

 - required to protect the safety of the building's occupants or the public.

 You’ll need to provide proof that the repair is an emergency.
 Complete an application online.
 Remember to include photographs that show the situation is an emergency.
-You can submit your application and evidence to:

 A planner will review the application and determine if it requires an expedited approval.